BibekBikashSonowal/ICS_CP_Digi_Cash/README.md

 We first initialize the Balance amount and 4 digit pin code.

 We use a while loop(t == 1) to repeat the user for input until the user chooses to exit(option 4).
-We take input four atm pin from user,if pin is correct we give the four choice.
+We take input four atm pin from user,if initialize pin equal to the input pin we get the four choice.

 1. Balance Checking             2.
 Cash Withdrawal
 3. Cash Deposition              4.
 Exit